klausbreyer/v01.io/content/posts/2023-37c3/index.md

 ### A Landscape Adorned with Cat Ears

 One striking feature of 37C3, which unfortunately I couldn't capture in photographs due to the event's strict no-photography policy regarding people, was the prevalence of cat ears.
-This whimsical yet potent symbol of the hacker community's spirit was ubiquitous.
 These were not just any cat ears – they were a vibrant mix of 3D printed pieces and handcrafted ones, each pair as unique as its wearer, reflecting the blend of technology and personal expression that defines the community.

 {{< gallery "unicorn.jpg,unicorn.jpg|unicorns.jpg,unicorns.jpg|" >}}